-Preservatives is what fruits and vegetables selling companies use to make the same last longer and also to keep them from getting spoiled.
+Preservatives are what fruits and vegetables-selling companies use to make the produce last longer.
 In other words, preservatives do exactly what their name suggests.

 Preservatives are commonly used in almost every industry from food, medications, cosmetics and other products and protect them from spoiling.
 However, these Preservatives are not considered healthy.
 Therefore, you may have to eliminate them from your diet if you have a reaction to a preservative.
 But how to eliminate preservatives from the fruits that we eat.